-Following the installation of a “Chip and Pin” terminal within the Lytham Office, JGL are now able to accept all major Credit and Debit Cards.
-This facility enables Admin fees, damage deposits and rental payments to be made quickly either in person or over the phone.
-Please note there is no charge to use a debit card, but a standard credit card will incur a 3% charge and an Amex Card will incur a 1.9% charge.
+Following the installation of a “Chip and Pin” terminal within the Lytham Office, JGL are now able to accept all major debit cards but unfortunately due to the bank fees we incur, we can no longer accept credit cards.
+This facility enables admin fees, damage deposits and rental payments to be made quickly either in person or over the phone.
+Please note there is no charge to use a debit card.

 JGL only operates a complete Property Management Service on all properties.
 If you have a problem, call us on 01253 795900 during office hours or Email: firstname.lastname@example.org.
 We aim to action all faults reported to us by 10.00am the same day.

 JGL will contact the relevant utility companies with meter readings taken when you enter the property.
 These meter readings will be sent to the utility companies.
 The bills will be transferred into your name and sent directly to you through the post.
 You may also wish to inform the utility companies of your tenancy to speed up the process.